>

 The Shoals of Herring

 The Shoals of Herring was written for the third of the eight BBC radio ballads by Ewan MacColl, Charles Parker and Peggy Seeger, Singing the Fishing (first broadcast on 16 August 1960, released on an Argo LP in 1966 and now available on a Topic CD).
 It was about the herring fishery and fishermen, and the song was designed specifically to highlight the life-story of Sam Larner, who had spent a long life as a herring fisherman, but was retired at the time of the recording.
 He first went to sea, he said, in 1892, when he was just a boy.
 In this moving documentary, the song is sung partly by Ewan MacColl and partly by Bert Lloyd, all skilfully interpolated among the spoken words of Mr Larner.
 An extract of this with A.L.
-Lloyd and Sam Larner is on the last track of the first side of Karl Dallas’ brilliant 4 LP anthology, The Electric Muse: The Story of Folk into Rock.
+Lloyd and Sam Larner is on the last track of the first side of Karl Dallas’ brilliant 4 LP anthology, The Electric Muse: The Story of Folk Into Rock.

-(A 12" LP of Mr Larner was later produced: Now Is the Time for Fishing: Songs and Speech by Sam Larner of Winterton, England, collected and edited by Ewan MacColl and Peggy Seeger; Folkways 1961; Topic 2000.)
+(A 12" LP of Sam Larner was later produced: Now Is the Time for Fishing: Songs and Speech by Sam Larner of Winterton, England, collected and edited by Ewan MacColl and Peggy Seeger; Folkways 1961; Topic 2000.)

 Bob Davenport sang The Shoals of Herring on the 1963 Hullabaloo ABC Television programme broadcast on 7 December 1963.